arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 first($coll); // int
 ```

-Note: implementation is in progress.
+> Note: Implementation of this feature is in progress

 ### Variance